Neuromorphic Computing

 Useful neuronal architectures emerge

-New memory-based hardware better suited to implementing spiking neural networks reaches commercial scale thanks largely to demand for more energy-efficient chips for deep learning.
+New hardware based on memory technologies better suited to implementing spiking neural networks reaches commercial scale thanks largely to demand for more energy-efficient chips for deep learning.
 Algorithms for navigation, trajectory generation and motor control create building blocks that can be deployed in small robots, but only in research settings as they still underperform deep learning.
-Neuromorphic technologies that mimic how the brain processes vision and smell show promise.

 10-yearhorizon